stackblitz/webcontainer-docs/docs/guides/introduction.md

 Initially [announced at Google I/O](https://blog.stackblitz.com/posts/introducing-webcontainers/), **WebContainers are developed by [StackBlitz](https://stackblitz.com) and have been battle-tested by millions of developers every month in StackBlitz [classic editor](https://node.new) and in the new [Codeflow IDE](https://stackblitz.com/codeflow)**.
 Externally, WebContainers also power a number of instant coding experiences such as Cloudflare Wrangler's [workers.new](https://blog.cloudflare.com/cloudflare-stackblitz-partnership/#powering-a-better-developer-experience-and-documentation) and the Svelte team's [interactive fullstack tutorial](http://learn.svelte.dev/) for SvelteKit.

-To see more examples of how WebContainers have been used so far, check out our [Community Inspirations page](/guides/community-inspirations).
+To see more examples of how WebContainers have been used so far, check out our [Community Projects page](/community-projects/all-projects).

 ## Get started